Iyanu423/projects/TEAM INBOX WEB APP/PROCESS_DOCUMENTATION.md

 - **Functional Testing**: Verified UI interactions such as email composing, sending, deleting, marking spam, and theme switching.
 - **Cross-Browser Testing**: Ensured compatibility across major browsers (Chrome, Firefox, Edge).
 - **Responsive Testing**: Tested UI responsiveness on various screen sizes including desktops, tablets, and mobile devices.
-- **Usability Testing**: Gathered feedback from users to improve navigation and feature accessibility.

-Automated testing is planned for future iterations, including unit tests for JavaScript functions and end-to-end tests using frameworks like Cypress or Selenium.

 ---